lRomul/sensorium/README.md

 * The sampling of different mice in the batch is random by uniform distribution

 Each dataset sample consists of a grayscale video, behavior activity measurements (pupil center, pupil dilation, and running speed), and the neuron responses of a single mouse.
 All data is presented at 30 FPS.
-During training, the model consumes 16, skipping every second frame (equivalent to 16 neighboring frames at 15 FPS).
+During training, the model consumes 16 frames, skipping every second (equivalent to 16 neighboring frames at 15 FPS).
 The video frames were zero-padded to 64x64 pixels.
 The behavior activities were added as separate channels.
+The entire tensor channel was filled with the value for each behavior measurement.
 No normalization is applied to the target and input tensors during training.

 The ensemble of models from all folds gets 0.2905 single-trial correlation on the main track and 0.2207 on the bonus track in the final phase of the competition.
 This result would be enough to take first place in the main and bonus (out-of-distribution) competition tracks.